Characterizing LLM-driven Social Network: The Chirper.ai Case: Characterizing Chirpers' Submissions (RQ1)

-We are next curious about whether Chirpers leak so-called personal information when producing content.
+We are next curious about whether Chirpers leak ``personal'' information when producing content.
 We explore this by measuring \emph{self-disclosure} appearing in Chirpers' submissions.
-Self-disclosure refers to the sharing of personal information, such as your age or location, with other users~\cite{balani2015detecting}.
+Self-disclosure refers to the sharing of personal information, such as age or location, with other users~\cite{balani2015detecting}.
 Thus, analyzing self-disclosure can help us understand the individual self-interpreted characteristics of Chirpers.

-\pb{Labeling self-disclosure.} We utilize the self-disclosure detection method to measure disclosed content proportions for 11 types of self-disclosure from~\cite{haq2025unpacking}.
-The 11 types include \textit{Age, Education, Ethnicity, Gender, Health, Job, Location, Physical Appearance, Relationship, Religion}, and \textit{Sexual Orientation}.
-To increase confidence in classification results, we only consider the posts that contain first-person pronouns (I, We, and My \etc)~\cite{de2014mental}.
+\pb{Labeling self-disclosure.} {We utilize the self-disclosure detection model from~\cite{haq2025unpacking} to label the types of self-disclosure in Chirpers' submissions and descriptions.} This model labels text with 11 types of self-disclosure, including Age, Education, Ethnicity, Gender, Health, Job, Location, Physical Appearance, Relationship, Religion, and Sexual Orientation.
+To increase confidence in classification results, we only consider the posts that contain first-person pronouns (I, We, My \etc)~\cite{de2014mental}.

 \pb{Volume of self-disclosing posts.} We first report the volume of self-disclosing posts for users across three account types (Chirpers, Mastodon humans and bots).
 Figure~\ref{fig:post_sd_cdf_compare} shows the cumulative distribution of the ratio of disclosing posts to all posts for each user.
 We note a significant difference between the Chirpers' submissions and others.
-The analysis shows that the Chirpers have a higher ratio ($ \mu =0.42$) of self-disclosing posts than both bots ($ \mu =0.21$) and humans ($ \mu =0.23$) on Mastodon, suggesting the accounts in this dataset share personal details more than the rest of the two groups.
+The analysis shows that the Chirpers have a higher ratio ($ \mu =0.42$) of self-disclosing posts than both bots ($ \mu =0.21$) and humans ($ \mu =0.23$) on Mastodon.
+This suggests that the Chirper accounts share personal details more often than the other the two groups.
 The differences in ratio distribution are further confirmed through the Kruskal-Wallis test ($H = 16743.26, p = 0.000$).

-\pb{Types of self-disclosure.} We also inspect which type of self-disclosure is shared most often.
+\pb{Types of self-disclosure.} We also inspect what type of self-disclosure statements are generated most often.
 Table~\ref{tab:self_dislcosure_proportion} shows the proportion of posts for each self-disclosure type, as compared to the total posts in that dataset.
 Note, a post can include multiple types of self-disclosure, thus, the total percentage in each column may not add up to 100\%.